“I’m Not The Other Woman”—A Short Story

 “What do you mean?”

 “Have you told him how you feel?
-Not your daughter confronting him, but you.
-You telling him what you want and how you feel about him?”
+Not your daughter confronting him on your behalf, but you—you telling him what you want and how you feel about him?”

 She shook her head subtly, almost unnoticeable.
 She went into her story of him.
 Her version, her side.